MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 - [Device Portal for Mobile](../debug-test-perf/device-portal-mobile.md)
 - [Device Portal for Xbox](../xbox-apps/device-portal-xbox.md)

-If you encounter problems enabling Developer Mode or Device Portal, see the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds for these issues, or visit [Failure to install the Developer Mode package](#failure-to-install-developer-mode-package) for additional details and which WSUS KBs to allow in order to unblock the Developer Mode package.
+If you encounter problems enabling **Developer Mode** or **Device Portal**, see the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds for these issues, or visit [Failure to install the Developer Mode package](#failure-to-install-developer-mode-package) for additional details and which WSUS KBs to allow in order to unblock the Developer Mode package.

 ### SSH

-SSH services are enabled when you enable Device Discovery on your device.
+SSH services are enabled when you enable **Device Discovery** on your device.
 This is used when your device is a remote deployment target for UWP applications.
 The names of the services are 'SSH Server Broker' and 'SSH Server Proxy'.

 > [!NOTE]
 > This is not Microsoft's OpenSSH implementation, which you can find on [GitHub](https://github.com/PowerShell/Win32-OpenSSH).